 Happy Friday!
 Hope your all looking forward to the weekend!

-I’m sore most of you reading this will remember this type of cake from the dessert section of your school dinners.
+I’m sure most of you reading this will remember this type of cake from the dessert section of your school dinners.
 I used to get this daily when I was at school and its a cake I used to get excited about.
 What’s not to love about it vanilla sponge stopped with icing and sugar strands – perfect combination.
 I’ve never tried to bake traybake before and in Mary Berry’s book theres a few I have my eye on baking, but for now I thought I’d start off simple.

 8oz caster sugar